-When this feature is enabled, the CPU will conditionally un-demote from demoted Packaged Package C-State Un-Demotion.
+When this feature is enabled, the CPU will conditionally undemote from demoted Package C-State Un-Demotion.
 The options are Disabled and Enabled.

-CState Pre-Wake
+C-State Pre-Wake

-This feature enables the C-State pre wake.
+Use this feature to enable the C-State pre-wake.
 The options are Disabled and Enabled.